top of page

 I am an artist + writer + educator + explorer in various realms.
 Before a seven-year illness nearly cost me my life I was an exhibiting artist, a professor of art, a managing editor for an award-winning arts dotcom, a hot air balloon chaser, a pottery painter, a cater waiter, among other things.
 I've now spent the last decade learning about healing, more healing, and then more.
 I had to do this in order to survive.
 I've been both impossibly lucky and dismally unlucky in my life and (mainly!)
 I've tried to let things soften and fill me instead of the opposite.

+After all I've seen and done I'm convinced massive transformation is possible for each of us in ways we've never dreamed; not only that, it's necessary for the well being of the planet.
 I am currently working on teaching and creative projects that blend my past skills and experience and my expanding knowledge of Amazonian plant medicine/nature, and am on a mission to help.

 Photo: In the Amazon Jungle with Guido, 2020